Torngt/CNasssignment/projects/report/qna.md

   2. **SYN-ACK**: The server responds with a SYN-ACK (synchronize-acknowledge) packet.
   3. **ACK**: The client sends an ACK (acknowledge) packet back to the server, establishing the connection.

+     - The URL uses HTTPS, an TLS handshake occurs to establish an encrypted session.
+This involves exchanging keys, agreeing on encryption algorithms, and establishing a shared encryption key.

  **IP Routing**:
 - The IP packets containing the TCP handshake are routed across the internet from the client to the server.
 This involves traversing multiple routers and networks.